Homeschooling in New Hampshire

 - Personal Academic Support Specialist

-New Hampshire requires parents to notify the local school district or private school within 5 days of starting homeschooling.
-Parents must teach core subjects like reading, math, science.
-An annual evaluation through testing or portfolio review is required.
+There are not so strict New Hampshire laws for homeschooling.
+The state requires parents to notify the local school district or nonpublic school within 5 days of enrolling in homeschooling.
+According to home education law, parents must teach main required subjects like reading, math, science.
+Families are also responsible for evaluation the children’s progress even year through testing or portfolio reviews.

-Homeschoolers can participate in activities like field trips.
-These activities help kids find new friends, get valuable knowledge, and apply theory to practice.
-Children who participate in field trips absorb the material better, and it fosters a love for learning in them.
+Not to feel isolated and lonely in New Hampshire’s education, home educated students in NH can participate in activities for homeschoolers like field trips.
+These activities help kids find new friends, get valuable knowledge, and use the learnt material in practice.
+It is a fact that children who participate in field trips understand the material better, and get more motivated to learn.

-Parents can choose to notify a private school rather than the public school district to oversee homeschooling.
-Private schools often provide added support, including guidance with curriculum choices, access to educational resources, and sometimes even standardized testing options.
-This partnership can simplify the homeschooling process by helping parents in some areas of homeschooling.
+Parents in New Hampshire can choose to notify a private school instead of the public school district to help with homeschooling.
+Private schools often provide more support, including help with the home education program choices, access to list of resources, and sometimes even standardized testing options.
+All of this can simplify the homeschooling process for homeschooling families in New Hampshire.